 Other findings of the report were that:

-- Use of residential rehabilitation facilities is extremely inconsistent across the country.
+- The use of residential rehabilitation facilities is extremely inconsistent across the country.

 - In some areas of Scotland, little or no use was being made of residential rehab.